alireza-es/CleanerBot/README.md

         }
     }
 ```
 furthermore, the Point value object has a method called `GetNeighborLocation` that returns its neighbor location to use in Robot.
-It returns a new Point because it is a new Point with a different coordinates.
+It returns a new Point because it is a new Point with different coordinates.

 # Development Approach
 ## Test-Driven Development